pinnaculum/aioipfs/README.rst

     pip install aioipfs

-Support for CAR (Content-addressed Archives) decoding (with the `ipfs-car-decoder package <https://github.com/kralverde/py-ipfs-car-decoder/>`_) can be enabled with the *car* extra:
+Support for CAR (Content-Addressable Archives) decoding (with the `ipfs-car-decoder package <https://github.com/kralverde/py-ipfs-car-decoder/>`_) can be enabled with the *car* extra: